Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

 \subsection{Cluster Detection}

 Figure~\ref{fig:image} shows the composite color image (F277W, F356W, and F444W) of the Relic before (left) and after (right) subtracting the smooth elliptical light profile of the host galaxy.
-Sources are detected by running Source Extractor \citep{Bertin1996} on a detection image, which is created by dividing the original images (Figure~\ref{fig:image}, left) by a median filtered image version in 4 filters (F200W, F277W, F356W, F444W) and combining them together \citep[e.g.,][]{Goudfrooij2001}.
+Sources are detected by running Source Extractor \citep{Bertin1996} on a detection image, which is created by subtracting the original images (Figure~\ref{fig:image}, left) by a median filtered image version in 4 filters (F200W, F277W, F356W, F444W) and combining them together \citep[e.g.,][]{Goudfrooij2001}.
 The smoothing scale is set to 9 pixels, but we note that a range from 7 to 10 pixels is acceptable and identifies the same sources unambiguously.
-In order to robustly identify clusters in the vicinity of the Relic, we experiment with first removing two moderately bright nearby galaxies (marked with crosses in Figure~\ref{fig:image}) before median dividing the smoothed image versus the outcome when not subtracting these neighbors.
+In order to robustly identify clusters in the vicinity of the Relic, we experiment with first removing two moderately bright nearby galaxies (marked with crosses in Figure~\ref{fig:image}) before median subtracting the smoothed image versus the outcome when not subtracting these neighbors.
 While the removal of these nearby sources following the methodology detailed in \citet{Weaver2024} (i.e., subtracting smooth elliptical light profiles) leaves residuals at the galaxy core for the brighter of the two, this is a trade off with the benefit of also removing extended light that could contaminate the cluster photometry.
 We also experiment with running the source detection directly on the galaxy-subtracted image (Figure~\ref{fig:image}, right), but find that we can more robustly identify compact sources when using the median smoothing technique described above.
-We retain 44 sources that are detected above a signal-to-noise ratio (SNR) threshold of 3 in F444W and 2 in F200W and proceed to vet this sample through an analysis of their spectral energy distributions (SED), as described in the following sections.
+We detect 38 sources above a signal-to-noise ratio (SNR) threshold of 3 in F444W and 2 in F200W, with an additional 6 tentative sources identified when adopting alternative background subtraction techniques (Section~\ref{sec:photometry}).
+We proceed to vet this sample through an analysis of their spectral energy distributions (SED), as described in the following sections.

 Regardless of the detection approach adopted, no new candidate clusters are discovered close to the bright center of the Relic (see Figure~\ref{fig:image}).
 As we consider the region within the central $\lesssim$10 kpc radius ($\sim$4 kpc in the source plane along tidal tail axis) to be contaminated by residual features with minimal contrast possible between the host light and candidate clusters, we can neither confirm nor rule out the absence of clusters within this galactocentric radius.